 I admit, his question caught me off-guard.
 I thought to myself, Here I am with one of the wisest men I have ever met.
 He is a living treasure.
 I would pay for the privilege of sitting at his feet and listening to his stories.
 And he is asking me whether or not he has anything left to contribute?
-I was flabbergasted.

 I leaned in, grasped his hand with mine, and said, “Jimmy, listen to me carefully: your best days are ahead of you.
 I am not saying this just because I like you—and I do like you—but because it is the truth.
 I can prove it to you.”